- Gary Foxall

-Once inside, the stadium is well served by food outlets selling a range of hot dogs, burgers, pies and stir fry noodles as the vegetarian option.
+Once inside, the stadium is well served by food outlets selling a range of hot dogs, burgers, pies, and stir fry noodles as the vegetarian option.
 A hot dog retails for £3.20 with tea and coffee priced at £1.50 per cup.
-Pepsi is slightly over priced at £2 a cup with lager costing £3 per pint.
+Pepsi is slightly overpriced at £2 a cup with lager costing £3 per pint.
 The kiosks also sell chocolate and crisps.

 The Mad Stad, as it is nicknamed locally, is a typical new British stadium development situated on the outskirts of town surrounded by retail parks.
-If it is here that you wish to while away the hours leading up to kick off then its visits to DIY Superstores that will be the order of the day.
+If it is here that you wish to while away the hours leading up to kick off then it's visiting DIY Superstores that will be the order of the day.
 There are also fast food outlets here in the form of Pizza Hut, Mcdonald's, and KFC.